-This club aims to improve its members' experience at Virginia Tech by facilitating social interactions that develop the support system that graduate students need both at VT and in the future.
+This club aims to improve its members' experience at Virginia Tech by facilitating social interactions that develop the support system needed by graduate students both at the university and in the future.

 This club promotes professional educational, social, and teamwork development in the fields of agri-business, agri-marketing, and applied agricultural economics.

 Student group providing agriculture, health, and nutrition education and activities for ECHO, an adult day services for people with a dual diagnosis of intellectual disability and mental illness.

 Departmental graduate student association that provides professional and personal development opportunities in agricultural and extension education.